Top US Senate Republican McConnell to stay in post through 2024 election | Politics

 Top US Senate Republican McConnell to stay in post through 2024 election

-Politico first reported the statement on Thursday evening.
 McConnell's Republicans will aim to retake their majority in the chamber in next year's election, which could also see a rematch between Democratic President Joe Biden and his Republican predecessor, Donald Trump, who is currently leading his party's field of candidates for the 2024 nomination.
+The longest-serving Senate party leader in history began a regular scheduled press conference on Wednesday only to freeze up for 21 seconds, standing still and staring straight ahead before his colleagues leaned in to ask if he was well.

 Top U.S. Senate Republican Mitch McConnell plans to remain in his leadership post through the 2024 elections, a spokesperson said on Friday, two days after the minority leader froze up for about 21 seconds while speaking to reporters.